-She started her journey into a musical career when she began learning the guitar when she was six years old and performing at fourteen.
+She started her journey into a musical career when she began learning the guitar at six years old and performing at fourteen.
 She took her further studies at the University of Texas where she graduated with a degree in education, and although she was a kindergarten teacher in the mid-’70s, she chose to follow the path of music.

 She married the singer-songwriter Eric Taylor in 1976, they would later divorce in 1982, and in 1978 she released her debut album There’s a Light Beyond These Woods.
 Releasing several singles, that entered the country charts, she was the first artist to record “From a Distance” in 1988, later sung by Bette Midler.

-As a songwriter she has seen further success with hits such as “Love at the Five and Dime” sung by Kathy Mattea and “Outbound Plane” sung by Suzy Bogguss, which she wrote with Tom Russell.
+As a songwriter she saw further success with hits such as “Love at the Five and Dime” sung by Kathy Mattea and “Outbound Plane” sung by Suzy Bogguss, which she wrote with Tom Russell.

 In 1996 she discovered she had breast cancer and in 1998 thyroid cancer, but she beat them both and the 2000s saw her visiting Cambodia and Vietnam with Sheryl Crow and later Kosovo and Angola.
-She has never stopped recording material either and released albums such as the 2002 Winter Marquee the 2003 Hearts in Mind and the 2006 Ruby’s Torch.
-She sang then with her band Blue Moon Orchestra who have accompanied her since 1986.
+She didn’t stop recording material either and released albums such as the 2002 Winter Marquee the 2003 Hearts in Mind and the 2006 Ruby’s Torch.
+She sang then with her band Blue Moon Orchestra who accompanied her from 1986.
 In 2008 she was presented with the Americana Trailblazer Award by the Americana Music Association.

 After suffering from writer’s block for many years she released The Loving Kind in 2009 and Intersections in 2012.